-The first effect that may be observed is the usual "whoosh," which involves a moderately violent thrust of flames and blue gas out of the mouth of the bottle.
+The first effect that may be observed is the characteristic "whoosh," which involves a moderately violent thrust of flames and blue gas out of the mouth of the bottle.
 Some afterburning or dancing flames of burning vapor in the body of the bottle may also result.

 The second effect is a slower burn of gas down the inside surface of the bottle, producing a ring, plate, or cone of fire, which may be accompanied by an upward thrust or ball of yellow flames in the center of the jug.
 The sound accompanying these slower burns is actually more of a "whomp."
-This effect is easier to observe using the 70% isopropyl alcohol.
-This illustrates the reduced vapor pressure due to the dilution of the alcohol by water.
+This effect can also be observed by using 70% isopropyl alcohol, illustrating reduced vapor pressure due to dilution and a slower rate of reaction.